Stanton N. Beeder Adjunct Law Professor

 Professor Marshfield joined the faculty in 2019.
 His research focuses on constitutional procedure and design, state constitutional law, and constitutional change.
 His work explores how procedural rules and political institutions can affect constitutional outcomes.
 Professor Marshfield’s most recent work has appeared in the Northwestern University Law Review, Boston University Law Review and the Michigan Law Review.
 Professor Marshfield’s state constitutional research has been cited by the New Jersey Supreme Court, and his resear

 Josephine (Jo) R. Potuto Richard H. Larson Professor of Constitutional Law

 Professor Potuto joined the faculty in 1974.
 She currently teaches Federal Jurisdiction, Constitutional Law, Sports Law, and Criminal Procedure.
 She also maintains a special interest in Conflict of Laws and Appellate Advocacy and, among other courses, has taught Mass Communications, Civil Procedure, Contract and Criminal Law.
 In 2003 Potuto received the Nebraska Alumni Outstanding Faculty Award.

-Professor Schutz is a 2003 graduate of the College of Law and joined the faculty in 2006.
-During law school, he worked for Cline, Williams, Wright, Johnson, and Oldfather in Lincoln, Nebraska, and was the editor-in-chief of the Nebraska Law Review.
-After law school, Professor Schutz clerked for the Honorable C. Arlen Beam of the U.S. Court of Appeals for the Eighth Circuit until 2005.
+Professor Schutz has been with the law school for nearly all of the last 20 years, beginning in 2000.
+During law school, he worked for Cline, Williams, Wright, Johnson, and Oldfather in Lincoln, Nebraska, and was editor-in-chief of the Nebrasa Law Review.
+He graduated in 2003 with the highest distinction and clerked for the Honorable C. Arlen Beam of the U.S. Court of Appeals for the Eighth Circuit until 2005.
 During the 2004-2005 academic year he also taught Legal Research and Writing at the College of Law as an adjunct instructor.